 - Refusing to perform the stipulated work;

-- Other circumstances due to which the employer cannot be expected to continue the employment contract.
+- Other circumstances due to which the employer cannot be expected to continue the employment contract, or;

 When terminating the employment contract the courts will, in principle, take into account the applicable notice period.
 Click here to read our blog about the notice period.

-In the event that an employment contract is terminated, the employer may be obliged to pay a transitional allowance and/or severance pay to the employee.
-Click here for more information about the transitional allowance.
+In the event that an employment contract is terminated, the employer may be obliged to pay a transition payment and/or severance pay (also referred to as a “fair compensation”) to the employee.

 Click here for the introductory Blogarticle on termination of employment contracts.
 If you have any questions regarding this matter please don’t hesitate to contact us by using our contact form or telephone: +31 (0) 20 – 68 98 123 or e-mail: email@example.com.